EMPLOYMENT

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is occasionally exposed to moving vehicles, cleaning products and outside weather conditions.
-The noise level in the work environment is usually moderate.
+While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts, fumes or airborne particles and toxic or caustic chemicals.
+The noise level in the work environment is usually low to moderate.
+Employee can be exposed to wastewater, septage and associated pathogens.

 SUMMARY